Shakir61/TrustLink/README.md

 PostgreSQL serves as the single source of truth for all transactional data.
 TypeORM manages entity definitions, relations, and migrations.
 All financial operations are executed within database transactions to guarantee ACID compliance.
 Redis is used for ephemeral state: session tokens, rate limit counters, job queues, and computed cache values.

 **Payment Gateway Layer**
 Payment integrations are abstracted behind a `PaymentGatewayService` interface.
-Each gateway (JazzCash, EasyPaisa, HBL) is implemented as a strategy.
+Each gateway (JazzCash,NayaPay, EasyPaisa, HBL) is implemented as a strategy.
 This allows switching or adding gateways without modifying escrow business logic.
 Webhook handlers validate HMAC signatures before processing any payment confirmation event.

 **Admin Services**
 The admin module exposes privileged endpoints accessible only to users with `ADMIN`, `MODERATOR`, or `COMPLIANCE_OFFICER` roles.
 Admin actions are doubly logged — at the application audit layer and optionally at the database `pg_audit` layer.